junefrench/ece480x/project6/writeup.md

 ## 4

-> In this question you will become familiar with real world usage of public key en- cryption.
+> In this question you will become familiar with real world usage of public key encryption.
 The goal is to send a correctly encrypted email to ece480x@wpi.edu, containing your name and explain why you might need to use this method to send an email to someone.
-Your email should be encrypted using the public key available in mywpi.

 I sent the message: